 - Chemotherapy – Depending on a variety of factors like how big the tumor is, how fast the cancer may be growing and your age, chemotherapy may be recommended after surgery to help kill cancer cells throughout your body.

 - Targeted therapies – Depending on your cancer’s specific characteristics such as HER2 status and tumor size, targeted drug therapies may also be recommended to control and treat your cancer.

 - Hormone therapy – As with Stage 0, if your cancer is hormone receptor-positive, hormone therapy may be recommended after surgery and other treatments.
 At this stage, this therapy can help slow or stop the growth of cancer cells, and reduce the risk of cancer returning.

-Stage 1 breast cancer treatment timeline
+What is the Stage 1 breast cancer treatment timeline?

 Timing will vary based on the type of surgery you have and which additional therapies are recommended as part of your treatment plan.
 Generally speaking, treatment for Stage 1 breast cancer lasts between one and six months.
 Again, if hormone therapy is also recommended, you may be taking medications for several years to prevent the cancer from coming back.